nhsengland/fdp-design-guide/docs/index.md

 ###2.
 Type sizes
 - the FDP uses type sizes Small, Medium and Large.
 We believe that the “small” size is unreadable for many users, therefore would recommend only using Medium and Large
-- if specifying text in points or pixels, the optimal default paragraph font size for maximum readability for most users is 19px on large screens and 16px on small screens.
+- if specifying text in points or pixels, the optimal default font size for maximum readability for most users is 19px on large screens and 16px on small screens.
 Font size should not be smaller than size 10px.

 ###3.
 Using colours
 Users think that when colour is used it is trying to convey information, so make sure the use of colour is intentional and consistent.
 Don't use colour just for decoration.

-- follow the colour guidance below to ensure consistent experience for users across all products
+- see the section on Guidance on use of colour - to ensure consistent experience for users across all products
 - a proportion of users cannot differentiate different colours.
 To communicate with people who cannot see well or distinguish colours, you may need to:
     - ensure that the contrast between colours is high enough using a colour tool
     - word things differently